 We can deliver to all parts of South Africa, and to other SADC countries upon request (Angola, Botswana, Congo (DR), Lesotho, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, Tanzania, Zambia, and Zimbabwe).

-All other items and locations are quoted on request.
+Delivery costs are quoted on request.

 All fireplace deliveries come on a wooden pallet and, depending on your order, may weigh as much as 150kg or more.
 These heavier deliveries are very different from standard courier deliveries.